dptech-corp/Uni-Dock-Dev/README.md

 ![Runtime performance of Uni-Dock on different GPUs in three modes](./unidock/assets/gpu_speeds.png)

 Please check [`unidock` folder](./unidock/) for installing instructions, source codes, and usage.

-**Uni-Dock** joins the DeepModeling community, a community devoted of AI for science, as an incubating level project.
-To learn more about the DeepModeling community, see the [introduction of community](https://github.com/deepmodeling/community).

 ## Uni-Dock Tools